 Arkansas only has 6 venomous snakes.
 Five of these have hemotoxic venom.
 This venom acts by rupturing blood cells and causing swelling and tissue destruction locally.
 Hemotoxic venom can lead to septicemia (blood poisoning) and organ failure.
 One, the coral snake, has neurotoxic venom.
 This venom acts on nerve cells and can cause organ system failure with little to no local irritation.

 Without further adieu, here are Arkansas' venomous snakes from least to most dangerous.

-The Coral Snake is probably the most easily identifiable venomous snake in AR.
-This is the pretty snake with the red, yellow and black bands.
+The Coral Snake is probably the most easily identifiable venomous snake in Arkansas.
+This is the pretty snake with the red, yellow, and black bands.
 There is a harmless species of king snake which mimics this coloration (you might remember the poem "red on yellow kills a fellow").
-I recommend leaving all snakes with similar coloration alone because these poems are easy to confuse and not always foolproof.
+It is recommended that you leave all snakes with similar coloration alone because these poems are easy to confuse and not always foolproof.
 Coral snake venom is highly neurotoxic, but the snakes are generally small and not prone to bite.
 They are rarely seen.
 They do not have the characteristic look of the boxy head with eye slits, like other venomous snakes in Arkansas.

 Western Diamondback Rattlesnake

 The Western Diamondback is the largest venomous snake in Arkansas.
 They are aggressive and have very potent venom.
 That's why they're ranked here as the most dangerous snake in Arkansas.
 The snake is easy to identify.
 First, look for a rattle.
 When threatened this snake will coil and make the typical rattlesnake sound.
 Second, look for the distinctive diamond pattern.
 The backbone of the snake has dark-colored diamonds surrounded by white outlines.
 They also have vertical eye pupils and boxy heads.